Recognizing Immunodeficiency

 Assessment and Earning CME Credit:

-To receive CME credit for this episode in Armenia, you must take the CME quiz at the end of this course.
-You have 3 chances to get a 70% to pass.
+This course in English is not CME-accredited.
+However, it provides valuable educational content that can enhance your knowledge and skills in the subject matter.
+To receive CME credit for this course in Armenia, you must take the course in Armenian and complete the post-course quiz.
+You have three chances to achieve a passing score of 70%.
 Once you pass the quiz, we will send your information to the Armenian Ministry of Health for credits.

 Dr. Neema Izadi, MS